frahmati1/Group-Lab/README.md

     •	Collaborating with the development team to troubleshoot and resolve issues.

     •	Overseeing final deployment of the product to production and ensuring quality standards are met.

+- Rina An - UX/UI Designer

+   Responsibilities:

+   •    Creating mock-ups and prototypes of the user interface, focusing on user experience and design aesthetics.

+   •    Collaborating closely with the Product Owner to ensure the design meets business requirements and user needs.

+   •    Working alongside developers, particularly the Lead Developer, to translate designs into implementable code and to ensure design integrity is maintained in the final product.